-Smell and taste are often referred to as a pair because they are closely interlinked.
+Taste and smell are often referred to as a pair because they are closely interlinked.
 The majority of what we think is our taste sensation is actually from our sense of smell.

 We don't think of ourselves as being particularly good at sniffing things out, especially when compared with other mammals such as dogs.
 But research has shown that smell can have a powerful influence on human memories and feelings.
-People who can no longer smell - following an accident or illness - report a strong sense of loss, with impacts on their lives they could never have imagined.
+People who have lost their sense of smell - following an accident or illness - report a strong sense of loss, with impacts on their lives in ways they could never have imagined.
 Perhaps we don't rank smell very highly among our senses because it's hard to appreciate what it does for us - until it's gone.

 Our sense of taste is powered by taste receptors found in the taste buds on our tongues and also in our mouths.
 The information they collect is sent to the brain.
 However, the smell of food also hugely influences how we taste.